Technician installing solar panels on roof

 In Australia, you will need a licenced and Clean Energy Council accredited technician to install solar panels at your home.
 Solar panel installation requires high voltage wiring so an experienced electrician is needed to carry out the work.
 There are also safety regulations, industry standards and legislation in place to ensure solar panels are installed properly.

-Generally, installing solar panels is a fairly straightforward undertaking for installation companies.
+Generally, installing solar panels on your roof is a fairly straightforward undertaking for installation companies.
 Given solar is their bread and butter, most installers will know how to best approach your property and needs.

 Yes, solar panels are exposed to the elements on your roof and will require maintenance over time.
 Degradation is normal with solar panels; however, this occurs gradually over the lifespan of each system.
 Always check your solar performance warranty to know what is and isn’t covered.